 Ok, before getting started with this guide on how to build a PC, I would recommend having a read of the Safety Precautions To Building A Gaming Computer article.
 It covers important information about building your PC safety and correctly so that you don't damage yourself or your expensive hardware.
 Your PC components come in an anti-static bag, but do not remove them from their bags until you need to.
-The case and components should provide all the bits and pieces that you need for an installation, but you may also require a screwdriver as well.
-Anti-static wrist bands are useful, but not necessary if you ground yourself properly before handling your parts, and make sure you're not working on carpet.
+The case and components should provide all the bits and pieces that you need for an installation, but you'll need a screwdriver as well.
+Anti-static wrist bands are useful and recommended for beginners, but not necessary if you ground yourself properly before handling your parts, and make sure you're not working on carpet.

 Once you have configured the BIOS for the first time, you can continue to install your operating system.
 Most of you will be installing Windows 10 and all you need to do is follow the basic steps on-screen after putting in the Windows disk (or USB drive).
 You may need to set the boot-drive to your USB or disk if the installation steps don't immediately come on-screen by changing the boot device settings in your BIOS.
 Once you have installed the operating system, you can then move onto installing your device drivers, updating Windows, and installing all of your additional software programs such as security, apps, entertainment, and games.

 The above tips may be enough for you to build your computer especially if you're fairly confident about the process, but if you want a much more detailed, image-filled step by step guide that's 100% noob friendly then check out our full eBook on how to build a gaming PC.
 We wrote it to take away all obstacles, fears or concerns you may have about building your own system and it takes you by the hand through every step of the way from planning the best build for you, choosing and buying your parts, installing your hardware and software in full detail, as well as bonus topics such as installing add-on software, maintaining and upgrading your build, optimizing general and gaming performance, and more.